attenditechnology/attendi-android/README.md

         AttendiErrorPlugin(),
         AttendiTranscribePlugin(apiConfig = exampleAPIConfig),
     ),
+    // Use `onState` to access the microphone's state that exposes its plugin APIs and other
+    // useful information.
+In this case, we use it to listen to the microphone's UI state, which
+    // we can use to show some UI conditional on this state. onState = { state ->
+        state.onUIState {
+            print(it)
+        }
+    },
     // Use `onEvent` to listen to arbitrary events onEvent = { name, data ->
         when (name) {